 Winter can be a very romantic time of year, and the perfect excuse to stay warm with your spouse.
 Capitalize on this cuddly opportunity and plan a special snow date.
 If you have access to a fireplace, set out some faux-fur blankets on the floor for a romantic picnic and spend some time snuggling and setting the mood for baby-making.
 With the right focus, the holiday spirit may make just the right conditions for a relaxed and romantic time to try to conceive.

 Appetizers Aren't Always Your Friend

 Before you grab that platter being passed around at your workplace Christmas party, keep in mind that certain foods should be avoided when you're pregnant.
-Feta or other soft cheeses, shrimp, raw oysters or other seafood, raw meat and even some deli meats, should be avoided when pregnant.
-Homemade eggnog is actually a double-whammy- as uncooked eggs and alcohol are two big no-no's for the mom-to-be.
+Feta or other soft cheeses, shrimp, raw oysters or other seafood, raw meat, and even some deli meats, should be avoided when pregnant.
+Homemade eggnog is actually a double-whammy- as uncooked eggs and alcohol are two things to avoid for the mom-to-be.
 In conclusion, no matter how much your boss' wife may prompt, just say no to the potluck platter and punch bowl.

 Avoid Advice Overload